jaylab-ctrl/Muzikal/README.md

 ## Lessons learnt
 - Based on the analysis of the project, we learnt how different the genres have some similairities and dissimilarities between them.
-- We also found that danceability and valaence are the most predictive features to determine whether the song is 'Rock' or 'Hip-hop'.
+- We also found that danceability and valence are the most predictive features to determine whether the song is 'Rock' or 'Hip-hop'.
 - This project can be mainly used as a building block for developing recommendation systems for music.

 ## Limitation and what can be improved